Skullmaker90/PyInstall/README.md

+I am no longer working on this project as interests have moved forward from server installation automation.

 Introduction
 ======

 This is a script to be deployed on new Centos 6 servers to allow a "One-Click" install of cPanel, Plesk, Wordpress, Webmin, Joomba, PrestaShop and LNMP Stack.
 This was orignally written by Anthony Smith on 4/24/2016 and will be updated and expanded periodically according to needs.
-Please direct all questions/concerns/suggestions to asmith@cari.net.
+Please direct all questions/concerns/suggestions to asmith@init1.us.

 Installation
 =======